 "The management of the long coast between third and fourth stage is a complex issue," says Adimurthy.

-In order to minimize the energy requirement for the journey to Mars, the Argument of Perigee (AOP) of the MOM would need to be between 276.4 deg to 288.6 deg, compared to 178 deg in earlier missions.
+In order to minimize the energy requirement for the journey to Mars, the Argument of Perigee (AOP) of the MOM needed to be between 276.4 deg to 288.6 deg, compared to 178 deg in earlier missions.
 (The AOP is the angle between the perigee of a earth satellite and its ascending node.)

-According to ISRO, the long coasting necessitated specific modification and validation of the coast phase guidance algorithm, on-board battery capacity augmentation, assessment on the performance of inertial systems for extended flight duration and deployment of two ship-borne terminals to capture the crucial telemetry data during flight in the non-visbility zone.
+According to ISRO, the long coasting necessitated specific modification and validation of the coast phase guidance algorithm, on-board battery capacity augmentation, assessment on the performance of inertial systems for extended flight duration and deployment of two ship-borne terminals to capture the crucial telemetry data during flight in the non-visibility zone.

 ISRO said that additional provisions were made for the thermal management of Vehicle Equipment Bay, PS4 stage and also the Spacecraft elements considering the longer exposure to extreme cold space.

-The Liquid Engine on the MOM, also called the 440-Newton Liquid Engine, is a modified version of the Liquid Apogee Motor (LAM) used on earlier missions that required orbit raising, such as Chandrayaan.
+The Liquid Engine (LM) on the MOM, also called the 440-Newton Liquid Engine, is a modified version of the Liquid Apogee Motor (LAM) used on earlier missions that required orbit raising, such as Chandrayaan.

 The LM is capable of generating 440 Newton thrust.
 One of the mission challenges would be the restart of LM after a 300 day journey to Mars.